raspberrypilearning/explore-a-3d-world/en/step_2.md

 --- task ---

-Right-click on your scene (name '3D World') in the Hierachy and choose 'GameObject' -> '3D Object' -> 'Plane'.
+Right-click on your scene (name '3D World') in the Hierachy and choose 'GameObject' -> '3D Object' -> 'Plane':

 ![The 3D World scene with menu extended and plane highlighted](images/add-plane.png)